Updated Jan 10, 2023

-If the total amount saved reaches $8 million dollar, the program will stop.
+The program will stop if the total amount saved reaches $8 million.
 The original goal was to create this program to ensure that the state reaches some of its solar goals, and the New Mexico Solar Energy Tax Credit is helping to get that done.

 Most products purchased in the state of New Mexico require a sales tax payment of 5.125%.
-However, there is an exemption for green energy that helps ensure you will not pay any taxes on a solar panel system as a homeowner or business owner.
+However, an exemption for green energy helps ensure you will not pay any taxes on a solar panel system as a homeowner or business owner.

 This can save close to $1,000 on most solar panel installations.

-The New Mexico Solar Property Tax Exemption helps to make the cost of a solar panel system much more affordable long term.
-Many times when a system is installed, the value of your home goes up, and the property taxes will increase with them.
+The New Mexico Solar Property Tax Exemption helps make the solar panel system much more affordable.
+When a system is installed, your home’s value often increases, and property taxes can increase with them.

-Luckily in the state of New Mexico, you won’t have to worry about this; your property taxes will not increase with the installation of a solar panel array.
+Luckily in New Mexico, you won’t have to worry about this; your property taxes will not increase with installing a solar panel array.

 Net metering is the process of banking some of the excess energy you create and having the utility company give it back to you at a reduced rate when you need it.
 The great thing about New Mexico net metering is that it is a requirement that companies must offer.

-Therefore XCel Energy and El Paso Electric will always offer the net metering program and help you save money on a rainy day; you may struggle to have the energy to run your air conditioner or your washing machine.
-The only thing that new Mexico homeowners need to be aware of here is that the price per kilowatt hour that you get from your power system will vary depending on the company you choose to go with.
+Therefore, XCel Energy and El Paso Electric will always offer the net metering program and help you save money on a rainy day; you may struggle to have the energy to run your air conditioner or your washing machine.
+The only thing New Mexico homeowners need to be aware of here is that the price per kilowatt hour you get from your power system will vary depending on the company you choose.

 The PNM Performance-Based Solar Program was created in 2006 and continued through to 2019.
-This is a program that is often talked about as something that could come back for New Mexico residents.
+This program is often discussed as something that could come back for New Mexico residents.
 The Renewable Energy Credit (REC) was for homeowners that participated, and they could essentially sell back their credit and then apply it to the electric bill on a monthly basis.
 The homes with PV systems originally enrolled in this program get access to the credit for 8 years from the installation date.